savq/gsoc-2022/README.md

 Pluto has existing problems with signal handling on Windows ([see fonsp/Pluto.jl#452][sig-win]),

-It may be worth looking into wether signal handling can be properly emulated on Windows via Libuv;
+It may be worth looking into whether signal handling can be properly emulated on Windows via Libuv;
 or if it's already being done, find why it's not working.
 In any case, the main goal for DA is providing the functionality that's already works with Distributed, so this issue will only be an optional deliverable,